 c) Monitor construction contractor compliance with Accident Prevention Plans and applicable safety requirements.
 Document safety issues on the CMR Daily Log.

 e) Take appropriate photographs (sRGB color images in JPEG format at a pixel resolution of not less than 1600 x1200) that document construction progress and problems, such as capturing items that will not be seen later, etc. Upload a minimum of three digital photographs on a weekly basis of each work activity to the NPS/DSC SharePoint Project website.

 f) Review and verify construction contractor’s project record drawings are updated to reflect changes and work completed before each monthly progress payment.

 g) Upon notification by the construction contractor that the work is substantial complete perform an inspection and draft, for NPS review, a deficiency list.
 Generate a cost estimate for each item on the deficiency list.

 a) Coordinate critical point, special, beneficial, and final inspections by design staff or other inspectors so construction work can be reviewed in a timely and efficient manner.

 While performing the duties of this job, the employee is required to frequently inspect the project and may be exposed to ongoing construction and various weather conditions.
 The noise level in the work environment may range from moderate to loud.
 This position is performed in outside weather conditions.

-Interested parties please submit a cover letter, a resume, and a minimum of 3 professional references to dannie @ bce-ak.com.
+Interested applicants should submit a cover letter, a resume, and a minimum of 3 professional references to Dannie @ bce-ak.com.